apache/arrow/docs/source/python/extending_types.rst

         def __from_arrow__(self, array: pyarrow.Array/ChunkedArray) -> pandas.ExtensionArray:
             ...

-This way, you can control the conversion of an pyarrow ``Array`` of your pyarrow extension type to a pandas ``ExtensionArray`` that can be stored in a DataFrame.
+This way, you can control the conversion of a pyarrow ``Array`` of your pyarrow extension type to a pandas ``ExtensionArray`` that can be stored in a DataFrame.